goldobin/rcm/TASKS.md

 Check node's process is actually running in `Node::IsUp`

-Refactor commands: move to separate files, use factory

 Add flag to `create` command which will signalize to perform `start` and `distribute-slots` with default parameters (or parameters specified in env vars) right after cluster start